malleoz/Dolphin-TAStudio-Old-/README.md

 ## Features
 ### Editing Frames
-You can change the contents of a cell by either double clicking on the cell or simply by typing while selecting a cell.
+You can change the analog stick inputs by either double clicking on the cell or simply by typing while selecting a cell.
+For button presses, simply check the box to represent the button being pressed.

 ### Copy-Pasting Framedata
 Select a cell or a group of cells and go to Edit>Copy or just press Ctrl + C. Then simply paste overtop of another cell.